Adbe-El/Develop-Logistic-Regression-From-Scratch/README.md

 2. An iniialisation function is created to intitialise all parameters namely: **learning rate(lr), number of iterations (n_iters), biases and weights.**

+3. We define a function called **predict** that takes a parameter X(the independent variables).
+Within the function
+           * We assign the mathematical estimation for the linear regression model to the variable name **linear_model**
+           * apply the **sigmoid** function to the **linear_model** and assigned it the variable name **y_predicted**
+           * we define the threshold within our sigmoid function for returning values of 0 and ! assigned to the variable name **y_predicted_cls** and return the array of the resulting value.

-3. A function called **sigmoid** is created that returns the mathematical convention of the sigmoid function as cited above.
+4. A function called **_sigmoid** is created that returns the mathematical convention of the sigmoid function as cited above.

-4. A function called **fit** is created
+5. A function called **fit** is created.
+Within this function
+           * we assign the number of samples(n_samples) and the number of features(n_features) values equivalent to the number rows and columns of our independent variable(X) respectively.
+           * the weights are initialised using an array of zeroes following the dimension of n_features and bias is initialised with zero.
+           * a **for loop** is created following the iterative process of the gradient descent of the cost function.
+The number of times the loop is set to run given by the value  **n_iters**.
+           * Within the **for loop** we have the following:
+                      * We assign the mathematical estimation for the linear regression model to the variable name **linear_model**
+                      * apply the **sigmoid** function to the **linear_model** and assigned it the variable name **y_predicted**
+                      * compute the gradients of both weights and bias, given as **dw** and **db** given by the equation.
+                      * update the weights and bias using.
+6. Finally, we test our model on the breast cancer data set from sklearn package.